nemozny/vnc-share-physical-monitor/README.md

 &nbsp;

 ## New Debian 13 update
-VNC connection used to work flawlessly on Debian 12, but no longer on Debian 13.
+VNC connection used to work flawlessly on Debian 12, but not on Debian 13.

-The update from Debian 12 to Debian 13 was rather painful (the usual dependency hell), since I did not do full system wipe, but only changed version in /etc/apt/sources.list from "bookworm" to "stable" (trixie).
-In any case, the default for Debian 13 is GNOME running on Wayland.
-Problem with Wayland is that there is no way for you to start GUI application on physical desktop from SSH shell, since Wayland is not a server (but whatever), and DISPLAY:=0 is no longer available.
+The default desktop for Debian 13 was GNOME running on Wayland.
+Problem with Wayland is that you cannot start GUI application on physical desktop from remote SSH shell, since Wayland is not a server (but whatever compositor), and DISPLAY:=0 is no longer available.

-Forget about GNOME Settings - System - Remote Desktop, these options and connections are RDP, which will NOT allow seamless connection to your physical screen session.
-Unless you enabled RDP manually and signed in every time you needed remote connection.
-Compared to VNC server + GDM3 autologin, which allows connecting to running physical desktop session.
+You can ignore RDP remote sessions, because RDP mainly creates virtual desktops.
+You could connect to your physical desktop in GNOME using RDP, but you would need to login to the GNOME sesion on your physical display first, and enable RDP in the menu, which defeats the purpose of connecting to the display remotely without local keyboard and mouse.

 &nbsp;

+⚠️ *Nov 2025: Looks like the below issue with VNC crashing was caused by GNOME.
+I have switched to LXDE and it works fine so far, no VNC crashes on login.
+LXDE also runs on X11 and is incompatible with Wayland.
+I actually like LXDE a lot better than GNOME.
+It allows both connecting to existing physical display session and creating virtual (headless) session.
+The only tweak needed was to open Preferences - Raspberry PI Configuration - Display - Headless resolution - 1920x1080.

 ⚠️ *Oct 2025: [vncserver-x11-serviced](https://help.realvnc.com/hc/en-us/articles/360002310857-vncserver-x11-serviced-man-page) is crashing without connected physical monitor!
 When my HDMI cable was connected through HDMI hub with a different device, or in other words disconnected from RPI, the VNC Viewer session would crash immediately after establishing a session.
 It seems to be a fault of the VNC server.
 When HDMI cable (display) was connected to RPI, the VNC session went through without issues and I could control the desktop.
 Again, connecting to desktop worked in prior Debian 12 without issues, albeit with Wayvnc and Wayland.
 In this light, perhaps it would be better to get rid of vncserver-x11 and install Wayvnc back, but I haven't tested that yet.